-RESTORE2 has support from the British Geriatric Society.
+RESTORE2 has support from the British Geriatric Society, NHSE/I, Academic Health Science Network and the LeDeR Annual Report.
 It is now a national priority for implementation by the Academic Health Science Network and NHSE/I as a key component of the Enhanced Health in Care Home Programme.

 Feedback to care home staff from Paul Kimpton Senior Nurse & Care Settings Support Nurse –